hannesdatta/course-odcm/content/docs/syllabus/tutorials/webscrapingadvanced/_index.md

 ## Learning goals

-- Learn how to make HTTP requests in  browser, with and without headers (and the implications thereof)
+- Learn how to simulate browsing behavior in a visible Chrome instance
-- Save content of a headless HTTP request to a file, and explore content (and compare content to one that you see in a browser)
-- Learn about the structure of websites and "anchors" to identify elements (e.g., CSS selectors, XPATH)
-- Extract elements using CSS selectors, XPATH, and extract values (e.g., text, attributes) from it
-- Load seeds, wrap scraping code in a function, and call that function over the seeds (looping)
-- Basics in error handling (try, except)
-- Basics in scraping tech (e.g., `time.sleep(1)`)
+- Emulate user interaction with a site using clicks, scrolling, filling in forms (e.g., login forms), and random waiting
+- Learn to use Chrome's developer tools to inspect a site
-- Compare headless scraping to remote-controlled browser and discuss benefits/drawbacks
+- Compare HTTP of simulated browser with that of the requests library, and discuss benefits and draw backs
+- Map out a navigation path, and implemente it and test it in a browser
+- Start up data collection

 ## Prerequisites